 - Trends in Student- and Teacher Outcomes during the Era of Denver ProComp.
 How has the distribution of student achievement and teachers changed since Denver began one of the first experiments with teacher merit pay in the U.S.?
 Denver Public Schools (DPS) started ProComp in 2006, and the system includes up to 10 different incentives for various forms of teaching effort and effectiveness.
 We explore whether highly effective teachers are more likely to remain in DPS since ProComp began.
 Have strong teachers been more likely to seek employment in DPS since the onset of the program?
 Has student achievement improved?
 We use interrupted time series methods to examine whether trends in outcomes are consistent with the roll out of this historic pay-for-performance system.
 The manuscript is in press at Teachers College Record, and a link to the current draft is here.

 - The Role of Summers in Achievement Disparities.
 What role does summer vacation play in the expansion of achievement gaps during K-12?
 We use a unique dataset with longitudinal records across K-12 for over half a million students to examine when during school-age years achievement gaps widen the most—during summers or between the first and last day of the school year.
-The manuscript is currently in the review process at a top tier, refereed education research journal, and a working paper version is available here.
+The article is in press at AERJ, and an Annenberg EdWorkingPaper version of the paper [No. 19-82] is available here.

 Teacher Workforce Collaborative, a Research-Practice Partnership